appscode/third-party-tools/storage/nfs/README.md

    $ systemctl restart systemd-resolved
    ````

-Now, we will be able to acccess NFS server using DNS of a Service i.e. `{service name}.{namespace}.svc.cluster.local`.
+Now, we will be able to access NFS server using DNS of a Service i.e. `{service name}.{namespace}.svc.cluster.local`.

 ## Deploy NFS Server

 We will deploy NFS server using a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 We will configure our NFS server to store data in [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).
-You can use any cloud volume such as [awsElasticBlockStore](https://kubernetes.io/docs/concepts/storage/volumes/#awselasticblockstore), [azureDisk](https://kubernetes.io/docs/concepts/storage/volumes/#azuredisk), [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) etc.
+You can also use any cloud volume such as [awsElasticBlockStore](https://kubernetes.io/docs/concepts/storage/volumes/#awselasticblockstore), [azureDisk](https://kubernetes.io/docs/concepts/storage/volumes/#azuredisk), [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) etc as a persistent store for NFS server.

 Then, we will create a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) for this NFS server so that pods can consume `nfs` volume using this Service.